hetzneronline/community-content/tutorials/ApacheSslClientAuth.md

 Please repeat the procedure of Step 4 for every client certificate that you want to create.

-## Step 5 - Add rules for SSL authentictaion in your .htaccess
+## Step 6 - Add rules for SSL authentictaion in your .htaccess

-Please add the following rules to your .htaccess files to activate the SSL client authentication for several directories or complete websites. .htaccess files should always be located in the directory with the files the .htaccess rules should be applied to.
+Please add the following rules to your .htaccess file or your virtual host file to activate the SSL client authentication for several directories or complete websites. .htaccess files should always be located in the directory with the files the .htaccess rules should be applied to.

 ```
 SSLVerifyClient require